jonasjancarik/rapid-requests/README.md

 #### responseTransform (`function`)

-Applied to each successfully fulfilled request response as they come in, useful if you want to perform other time-expensive operations on each result and do not want to wait for all requests to be finished.
+Applied to each successfully fulfilled request response as they come in, useful if you want to perform other time costly operations on each result and do not want to wait for all requests to be finished.

 The outcome (returned value) of `responseTransform` will be available under the `value.transformResult` key *(see [Returns](#returns)).*